We're delighted that you've chosen to get started with Scroll Documents.

 - Click New document to launch the Create Wizard.

-- Select Blank document from the list of options, and click Next.
+- Select Compose a new page tree from the list of options, and click Next.

 - You can now choose what to do next.
-To start adding a page structure to your document, click Open in page tree:
+To start adding content to your document, click Open in page tree:

-Scroll Documents allows you to edit document content by following the standard Confluence page edit workflow from the page tree.
+Scroll Documents lets you to edit document content by following the standard Confluence page edit workflow from the page tree.